The Financial Ombudsman (FOS) has published in September 2018 two Decisions involving payday loans over six years old:

 These two decisions are together 46 pages long.
 It is unusual for an Ombudsman’s decision to be more than a few pages, but in these cases the length is to enable each Ombudsman to consider all the arguments on their case.

-I am not going to attempt to precis them, I will just pull out a few points from the two decisions that seem to me to go to the heart of the cases:
+Here are some points from the two decisions that seem to me to go to the heart of the cases:

 Mr H would also have been aware, or ought reasonably to have been aware, that he was paying an increasing amount of interest the more loans he took out.
 So I think that Mr H also ought reasonably to have been aware that he may have suffered a loss, or that he was suffering a loss as he was taking out these loans.
 But I wasn’t persuaded that Mr H realised that Lender C might’ve been responsible for his repayment problems – nor did I think that Mr H ought reasonably to have made that connection either.
 In my view, Mr H would, quite reasonably, have seen Lender C’s offer of further loan as a solution to his problem, rather than a cause of it.